-OFFICERS AND DIRECTORS – 2021 – 2022
+OFFICERS AND DIRECTORS – 2022 – 2023

-President: Ann Lippel: During her 40 year career – first at New Jersey institute of Technology (NJIT) and then at University of Medicine and Dentistry (UMDNJ) – Ann focused her communication and technology skills toward development of the nascent distance learning educational system.
+President, Ann Lippel: During her 40 year career – first at New Jersey institute of Technology (NJIT) and then at University of Medicine and Dentistry (UMDNJ) – Ann focused her communication and technology skills toward development of the nascent distance learning educational system.
 She also served as Executive Director of the Eastern Educational Consortium.
 Serving her community as Chair of the Montclair Senior Citizens Advisory Committee for three terms and as Housing Commission member, she is now a founding member of The Gateway to Aging in Place.
-Ms. Lippeln was a 2021 nominee for the AARP Andrus Award and in 2018 one of the recipients of the Partners for Health Community Impact Award.
+Ms. Lippel was a 2021 nominee for the AARP Andrus Award and in 2018 one of the recipients of the Partners for Health Community Impact Award.

-Second Vice President for Development: Frank Millspaugh.
-During his career, Frank was general manager of a public radio station, chief development officer of a major public television station, executive director of a New York City media access institution, and development consultant to many nonprofit organizations.
+Second Vice President for Development, Frank Millspaugh: During his career, Frank was general manager of a public radio station, chief development officer of a major public television station, executive director of a New York City media access institution, and development consultant to many nonprofit organizations.
 He is now involved in documentary film projects and in Montclair housing issues.

-Secretary: Susan Craig.
-Susan and her family moved to Montclair in 1980 and, except for the years when she and her husband lived abroad, has remained committed to living in this town.
+Secretary, Susan Craig: Susan and her family moved to Montclair in 1980 and, except for the years when she and her husband lived abroad, has remained committed to living in this town.
 During the years living in different countries, she observed how communities respond to and support their older residents, a background she brings to her involvement in the G.A.P.
 She was an ESL teacher of adults and worked with people from diverse cultures, languages and backgrounds; after her retirement she was a volunteer tutor with Literacy Volunteers of Northern NJ.
-She is the Co-Chair of the Senior Citizens Advisory Committee.
+She was the Co-Chair of the Senior Citizens Advisory Committee.

-Director of Public Relations: Ellie Bagli.
-Retired from a 40-plus year career in public relations working with top toy companies including Mattel and Fisher-Price, as well as major consumer products companies.
+Director of Public Relations, Ellie Bagli: Retired from a 40-plus year career in public relations working with top toy companies including Mattel and Fisher-Price, as well as major consumer products companies.
 She worked with Sesame Workshop and spearheaded the campaign that established Tickle Me Elmo as a cultural icon.
 She brings a history of social justice work and community organizing from her post-graduate years.
 Upon retirement, she joined SCAC as secretary.
 She also works with the UUCM Undoing Racism team.
 A founding member of Montclair Gateway, she has helped execute the Campaign to Vaccination, registering more than 100 senior residents of Montclair.

-Director of Research: Jeanette Jimenez.
-Jean is an accomplished business professional in the financial and academic industries with an extensive background in communications, training and development and proven administrative support to senior management.
+Director of Research, Jeanette Jimenez: Jean is an accomplished business professional in the financial and academic industries with an extensive background in communications, training and development and proven administrative support to senior management.
 She worked with a technical school to teach computer skills.

 Officer Annette Weis: Annette Weis was the Director of Development at Essex County College where she secured private and government funding and re-established The ECC Foundation.
 Ms. Weis served as Vice President for Human Resources with the Barnabas Health System for over ten years.
 Early in her career, she worked for Marcom, Inc., a long range strategic planning company with Fortune 500 companies and governmental agencies as clients.
 Currently the president of Aging in Montclair, her volunteer work includes: past president and current advisor to The American Society of Dowsers, a 3000 member international educational and scientific organization; and trustee in charge of programming for over ten years with the Metaphysical Society for New Jersey.